 - asserting our native title over the lands and waters of the Torres Strait region.

-The TSRA administers Programs to help achieve these goals.
+The TSRA administers Programmes to help achieve these goals.